Snowflake AI Trust and Safety FAQs

 If I bring a model into the Service (e.g., in Snowpark Container Services) apart from the Snowflake AI Features, how does Snowflake treat it?

-Any model (including third-party models) that you bring into your Service account (for example, using Snowpark Container Services) in accordance with the Documentation are treated as Customer Data and are not considered part of the Service.
+Any models (including third-party models) that you bring into your Service account (for example, using Snowpark Container Services) in accordance with the Documentation are treated as Customer Data and are not considered part of the Service.
 As Customer Data, these models will be subject to the rights and obligations applicable to Customer Data, as set forth in your Customer Agreement.

 What are the sources of the Models leveraged by Snowflake in the Snowflake AI Features?